aafulei/cppp5e/coding-style.md

 We tend to be explicit.
 That is,

-1. *always prefix with namespaces.* For example,
+1. *do not omit namespace prefixes unless required.* For example,

 ```c++
 int main() {